tjbalzer/clab-aoscx-labs/03_layer_3_routing/07_deploying_ospfv2_areas/README.md

 Importing routes and redistributing into OSPF is supported by creating an ASBR, an Autonomous System Boundary Router.

 In this task you will create:
-- A separate OSPF routing process: on Switch C – (process 2) in area 0
+- A separate OSPF routing process on switch C in area 0 (process 2)
-- A routing OSPF process in Switch D in area 0
+- A routing OSPF process in switch D in area 0
 - Route redistribute OSPF routes (from OSPF process 2) into OSPF process 1 on switch C
 - Route redistribute OSPF routes (from OSPF process 1) into OSPF process 2 on switch C
 - Review ospf redistributed route metrics